-Your passport must not have an expiration date before July 3, 2016 and it must have at least one blank page.
+Your passport must not have an expiration date before September 15, 2019 and preferably not before December 15, 2019.
+It must have at least one blank page.
 A visa is not required for entry into Japan as a tourist.

 Money Matters and Suggested Budget